mitsuhiko/lucumr/2010/12/5/not-so-stupid-template-languages.rst

     creating an object then.
 3. Macros are functions and thus can be used in an expression context.
-    This – among other things – makes it possible to expand / call macros in the context of internationalized blocks and other things.
+    This – among other things – makes it possible to expand / call macros in the context of internationalized blocks.

 This example here makes this pretty obvious: